 Furthermore, when looking for a strong combination of classes, make sure you are aware of the ability score which plays a crucial role in determining your attacks.

 Moreover, as the levels will be divided between two classes, you will not be able to unlock the higher-level spells and abilities such as those at levels 11 and 12 for the most combinations.
 Hence, ensure that you know what you are sacrificing and if it is worth it.

-Now that you are aware of how the multiclass system function in Baldur’s Gate 3 universe, let’s start looking at the combinations that we found powerful.
+Now that you are aware of how the multiclass system function in Baldur’s Gate 3 universe, let’s start looking at the combinations that I found powerful.

 Wizard and Fighter